-“With the growth of online shopping, online-only players like Amazon were looking for a way to capitalize on Thanksgiving weekend sales,” said Katherine Cullen, the NRF’s senior director of industry and consumer insights.
+“With the growth of online shopping, online-only players like Amazon were looking for a way to capitalize on Thanksgiving weekend sales,” says Katherine Cullen, the NRF’s vice president of industry and consumer insights.
 “The Monday after Thanksgiving became dedicated to online sales, differentiating it from Black Friday.”

 Looking back at Cyber Mondays of years past

-Even before the pandemic, however, there were signs that e-commerce was dominating the retail market during the holiday shopping season — even on Black Friday, which is traditionally thought of as an in-person shopping event.
-In 2019, NRF data showed that for the first time in history, Black Friday topped Cyber Monday as the busiest day that year for online shopping, with 93.2 million shoppers compared to 83.3 million shoppers respectively.
-We saw this happen again in 2020 and 2021, solidifying that our original notions of one day dedicated to in-person shopping and another dedicated to online shopping were obsolete.
-The five day period between Thanksgiving and Cyber Monday — and the weeks leading up to it — is an all-around shopping frenzy, whether it’s online, in-stores or both.
+Prior to the pandemic, there were signs that e-commerce was dominating the holiday season retail market, even on Black Friday, which is traditionally thought of as an in-person shopping event.
+In 2019, NRF data shows that for the first time ever, Black Friday topped Cyber Monday as the busiest day of the year for online shopping.
+This happened again in 2020, 2021 and 2022, which showed that one day dedicated to in-person shopping and another dedicated to online shopping were officially obsolete.
+The weeks leading up to and during the Cyber Five — the five day period between Thanksgiving and Cyber Monday — are an all-around shopping frenzy, whether it’s online, in-stores or both.

 How Cyber Monday emerged

-Cyber Monday takes place the Monday after Thanksgiving, two days after Black Friday.
+Cyber Monday takes place the Monday after Thanksgiving and Black Friday.
 The NRF coined the name “Cyber Monday” in 2005, introducing it in a press release that described a new trend the group began noticing a few years prior: Without fail, online revenue and traffic spiked the Monday following Thanksgiving.
 Soon after, media outlets and retailers started using the term, too.

-Like Black Friday, Cyber Monday was a response to consumer behavior, explained Barbara Kahn, a professor of marketing at The Wharton School of the University of Pennsylvania.
-When people returned to work on Monday after being home for the holiday weekend, they once again had access to computers and the internet — in the ‘90s and early 2000s, not everyone owned a computer or kept one at home like we do today.
-Kahn said being back at work allowed shoppers to browse online-only retailers for deals, which gave them access to a new assortment of products they may not have found in stores.
+Like Black Friday, Cyber Monday was a response to consumer behavior, says Barbara Kahn, a professor of marketing at The Wharton School of the University of Pennsylvania.
+When people returned to work on Monday after the holiday weekend, they once again had access to computers and the internet (in the ‘90s and early 2000s, not everyone owned a computer or kept one at home like we do today).
+At work, shoppers could browse online-only retailers for deals, which gave them access to a new assortment of products they may not have found in stores, says Kahn.
 Retailers with an online presence in addition to their storefronts also hosted Cyber Monday sales, giving them the opportunity to reach a larger audience than just those who shopped in-person on Black Friday.

-Beyond a new and more diverse assortment of deals, Kahn said Cyber Monday was attractive to shoppers because it offered a convenience and flexibility Black Friday did not.
+Beyond a new and more diverse assortment of deals, Cyber Monday was attractive to shoppers because it offered a convenience and flexibility Black Friday did not, says Kahn.
 People could shop whenever they had time on Cyber Monday.
 In short, you could score deals quickly and from virtually anywhere on Cyber Monday, which became part of the sale event’s novelty.

-Since we now have access to the internet almost all the time on our phones, tablets, laptops, watches and smart home devices, the original rationale behind Cyber Monday is “a bit archaic,” Kahn said.
-But its legacy remains: Cyber Monday established a new type of holiday sale — one that occurred exclusively online — and stretched out the timeline of the shopping weekend.
+Since most people now have around-the-clock access to the internet through their phones, tablets, laptops and watches, the original rationale behind Cyber Monday is “a bit archaic,” says Kahn.
+But its legacy remains: Cyber Monday established a new type of holiday sale — one that occurred exclusively online — and stretched out the shopping weekend timeline.

 The blurred line between Black Friday and Cyber Monday